 What we did:

-- until 2014 produced a newsletter, LT, previously called the CALL Review, three times a year available only to members of the IATEFL LTSIG.
+- until 2014 we produced a newsletter, LT, previously called the CALL Review, three times a year available only to members of the IATEFL LTSIG.
 This included information on applications of computers to ELT, software reviews, Internet sites, and research related issues.
-You can access the newsletter archive on this site.